-This little calendar is contained in a floppy disk case which opens up and becomes an easel.
+This little Post-Pandemic calendar has been vaccinated against any errors in dates.
+It is contained in a floppy disk case which opens up and becomes an easel.
 Each month presents a different painting accompanied by a nature fact.
 There is a place for notes on the back of each month.Buy

 Do large Holiday Cards present too much blank space to fill inside?
 These Small Holiday Notes come in boxes of 8 assorted notes, banded with a red bow and embellished with a snowflake charm.Buy